Floyd Williams: Biographical Sketch

 Floyd Williams was born on September 20, 1939, and lived in Kansas City, Missouri.
 He was raised in extreme poverty.
 His mother told him not to complain about their situation, but rather to have faith in God and work hard.
 Her advice was taken, and it worked.
 He eventually was ordained in addition to being a mathematician.

 However, it was music, not mathematics, that appealed to him through high school.
 "In fact," he admits, "mathematics was the only course in which I did not do well."
 Williams had not thought of going to college until his last week in high school when he was offered a music scholarship at Lincoln University of Missouri in Jefferson City, Missouri.

 It was in his sophomore year that he became intrigued by the theory of relativity, which turned out to be his main motivation for studying mathematics.
 In 1972 he completed his Ph.D. from Washington University where his thesis was in the field of Lie theory.
-He was an instructor and lecturer at MIT from 1972–1975, before moving to the University of Massachusetts Amherst as an assistant professor in 1975.
+He was an instructor and lecturer at MIT from 1972 to 1975, before moving to the University of Massachusetts Amherst as an assistant professor in 1975.
 In 1983 he received an MRI grant to continuing researching in this field, ushering him into the mainstream of mathematics.